 Mary L. Nohl Suitcase Export Fund

-The Fund provides support in three areas:
+The Fund provides support in two areas:

 • transportation of the work (packing/shipping/insurance)

-• transportation of the artist
+• transportation of the artist (travel only; no food or lodging)

-The maximum grant available to an individual is $1,000.
+The maximum grant available to an individual is $1,500.

 This cycle has been divided into two parts:

 The Fund contributes to the creative health of the region by supporting local artists at all career stages, from the emerging to the established; alleviating some of the financial burden faced by artists who want to exhibit their work at a distance; and by getting the work of Milwaukee artists out into the world.
 The support provided for artist transportation has enabled artists to be on site to install work--important to most artists and indispensable to those working in the areas of installation and site-specific art.
 The opportunity to attend openings, where artists can meet with collectors and distributors and make critical connections with gallery owners, is consistently cited as a significant benefit.
 The Fund also creates opportunities to expose work in new regions and to new audiences, to meet other artists and see their work, to sell work, and to plan new projects.
 Although the Fund does not directly support residencies or ancillary activities, awardees have taken full advantage of opportunities to make new work, deliver gallery talks, and participate in symposia at their exhibition sites.
-In 2010, artists stretched their travel grants by arranging simultaneous exhibitions and screenings at other venues, and several worked actively to establish international exchanges that would bring artists to Milwaukee and create opportunities abroad for Milwaukee students and artists.

 For further information: